hipstas/ava_documentation/pages/SpreadsheetTemplates.md

 ---

 # Log into the [AVAnnotate application](https://avannotate.netlify.app) with your GitHub credentials
-For uploading projects in bulk, use the following templates.
+This guide provides templates for uploading projects in bulk (as opposed to adding events, annotations, and tags manually within the application).
 Project-level templates should be uploaded first (see below for information about project-level vs. event-level components of AVAnnotate projects).
 AVAnnotate will take .CSV, .TSV, Excel, and .VTT files.

 **1. Project Level:** Every AVAnnotate project will include one Event and one Tag spreadsheet.
 * Event Spreadsheet: Each row in the event spreadsheet is a unique “event” in the project.